SharePoint/sp-dev-docs/docs/solution-guidance/supporting-and-in-file-and-folder-with-the-resourcepath-api.md

 | Microsoft.SharePoint.SPDocumentLibraryInformation | ServerRelativeUrl | ServerRelativePath |

-## Existing APIs not ambiguous about the URL format that support # and %
+## Existing APIs that are not ambiguous about the URL format and can support # and %

 The following APIs only accept properly encoded URLs as input.
 They also support under-encoded URLs as long as the URL can be consumed without any ambiguity.
 In other words, at least # or % characters in the path of the URL should be % encoded.
 These APIs will continue to work in the existing way. `#` in the URL is treated as a fragment delimiter, but not part of URL path.

 | Type | Old Property |